-One additional point on the Business Court courtroom.
-While the space has been designed specifically to accommodate bench trials, oral argument, and other proceedings, whether remote or in-person, it was not designed to accommodate jury trials for two reasons.
-First, the Nathan Deal Judicial Center, which was completed in late-2019, was not originally designed with the Business Court in mind.
+One thing you will notice regarding our space.
+It was designed specifically to accommodate bench trials, oral argument, and other proceedings, whether remote or in-person; it was not designed to accommodate jury trials for two reasons.
+First, the Nathan Deal Judicial Center (“Judicial Center”), which was completed in late-2019, was not designed or originally constructed with the Business Court in mind.
+It was only through the generosity of the Governor, the General Assembly, the Supreme Court of Georgia, and the Court of Appeals of Georgia that the Business Court was able to make its home in the Judicial Center.
 As such, security concerns and space limitations make holding jury trials in the building impractical and imprudent, and would likely cause significant disruption to the operations of the other courts and agencies in the building.
-Second, the Enabling Legislation that created the Business Court contemplates that litigants in Business Court are entitled to opt for a trial by jury, and that such trial is to occur in the venue where the case could have been brought in the first instance, with the Business Court judge presiding.
-Consequently, the Business Court will not hold jury trials in the Nathan Deal Judicial Center, but instead will work with local courts and counsel for the parties, among others, to facilitate the holding of jury trials in the appropriate venues throughout the State.
+Second, while the Enabling Legislation that created the Business Court includes a presumption in favor of bench trials, it further contemplates that litigants in the Court may demand trial by jury, and that such jury trial should occur in accordance with constitutional venue principles, with the Business Court Judge presiding.
+As such, the Business Court will not hold jury trials in the Nathan Deal Judicial Center, but instead will work with local courts, clerks, and counsel for the parties, among others, to facilitate the holding of jury trials in the appropriate venues throughout the State.